Evanna456/Melody/README.md

 ## Author's Notes

-My Attempt at making my own php framework.
-Although limited at first, I'll gradually add more functions later.
+This is from a former project PHP-myFramework, I gave it a better name and change a few things.
+I decided not to use any existing libraries
+If I want to make my own framework, It would be done by my own hands.

 ## License

-PHP-myFramework-Web is licensed under [MIT](https://choosealicense.com/licenses/mit/)
+PHP-Melody-Web is licensed under [MIT](https://choosealicense.com/licenses/mit/)